Continuity of discrete homomorphisms of diffeomorphism groups

-Using the fact that $PSL_2(\C)$ acts in $S^{2}$ and $SO(3) \subset PSL_2(\C)$ one can conjugate the action of $ PSL_2(\C)$ by one of the non trivial homomorphisms described above to obtain a non standard action of $SO(3)$ in $S^2$, nonetheless one can still ask the same question in the measure preserving case:
+Using the fact that $PSL_2(\C)$ acts in $S^{2}$ and $SO(3) \subset PSL_2(\C)$ one can compose the action of $ PSL_2(\C)$ by a non trivial field automorphism of $\C$ to obtain a non standard action of $SO(3)$ in $S^2$, nonetheless one can still ask if the following is true in the volume preserving setting:

 \begin{subsubsection}{Question} Does there exist a homomorphism $\Phi: SO(3) \to {\D_{\mu}}(S^2)$ that is not conjugate to the standard one?\\ \end{subsubsection}